AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 }
 </code></pre>

-It's also important that you set your random seed here.
-Now we can begin writing the code for our sketch within the generate function, and optionally other functions that should be called from the generate function.
+It's also important that you set your random seed here at the very top, this is to ensure that the same seed produces the same sketch every time the generate() function is run.
+I go into this a bit more in detail in a later section, but if we wouldn't set the random seed here, on a subsequent generate() calls we would get completely different sketches.
+Having discussed this necessary boilerplate component, we can move on to main pat of code that actually generates the visuals.
+This code will be contained within the generate function, and optionally also inside other helper functions that will be called from the generate function.

 <h2>Creating smooth polygons</h2>

 The main portion of the sketch consists of patterned layers, each of which has an opening in the shape of a deformed circle that gives way to the next layer.
-I've already written about deforming a circular shape with perlin noise <a href='https://gorillasun.de/blog/Radial-Perlin-Noise-and-Generative-Tree-Rings'>here</a>, however this time I did it a little differently reusing my <a href='https://gorillasun.de/blog/An-algorithm-for-polygons-with-rounded-corners'>smooth polygon code</a>, for slightly different shapes.
+I've already written about deforming a circular shape with perlin noise <a href='https://gorillasun.de/blog/Radial-Perlin-Noise-and-Generative-Tree-Rings'>here</a>, however this time I did it a little differently reusing my <a href='https://gorillasun.de/blog/An-algorithm-for-polygons-with-rounded-corners'>smooth polygon code</a> for a slightly different aesthetic that does not require perlin noise.
+If you're interested you can read up on it, but it is not necessary to understand the remainder of this post.

-Let's start by positioning a couple of points in a circular fashion and offsetting them slightly by a random amount:
+Let's begin by positioning a couple of points in a circular fashion and offsetting them slightly by a random amount:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">